HDFGroup/vol-log-based/doc/manual.md

     ```

 ### Properties APIs (H5P*)
-* H5Pset_nonblocking / H5Pget_nonblocking
+* H5Pset_nonblocking
-  + Get or set whether an H5Dwrite or H5Dread call is blocking or non-blocking in a dataset transfer property list
+  + Set whether an H5Dwrite or H5Dread call is blocking or non-blocking in a dataset transfer property list
+  + Syntax
+    + H5Pset_nonblocking (plist, nonblocking)
+      + IN plist ID of the dataset transfer property list to attach the setting
+      + IN nonblocking Whether to perform blocking or non-blocking I/O
         + H5VL_LOG_REQ_BLOCKING (default)
           + The user buffer can be modified after H5Dwrite returns
           + The data is available in the user buffer after H5Dread returns
         + H5VL_LOG_REQ_NONBLOCKING
           + The user buffer shall not be modified before H5Fflush returns
           + The data is not available in the user buffer before H5Fflush returns
-  + Signature
+  + C binding
     ```
         herr_t H5Pset_nonblocking (hid_t plist, H5VL_log_req_type_t nonblocking);
+    ```
+* H5Pget_nonblocking
+  + Get whether an H5Dwrite or H5Dread call is blocking or non-blocking in a dataset transfer property list
+  + Syntax
+    + H5Pget_nonblocking (plist, nonblocking)
+      + IN plist ID of the dataset transfer property list to retrieve the setting
+      + OUT whether the current setting in the dataset transfer property list is blocking or non-blocking
+        + H5VL_LOG_REQ_BLOCKING
+          + The user buffer can be modified after H5Dwrite returns
+          + The data is available in the user buffer after H5Dread returns
+        + H5VL_LOG_REQ_NONBLOCKING
+          + The user buffer shall not be modified before H5Fflush returns
+          + The data is not available in the user buffer before H5Fflush returns
+  + C binding
+    ```
         herr_t H5Pget_nonblocking (hid_t plist, H5VL_log_req_type_t *nonblocking);
     ```
-* H5Pset_idx_buffer_size / H5Pget_idx_buffer_size
+* H5Pset_idx_buffer_size
-  + Get or set the amount of memory the log-based VOL can use to cache metadata for handling read requests
+  + Set the amount of memory the log-based VOL can use to index metadata for handling read requests
-    + size is in bytes
-    + LOG_VOL_BSIZE_UNLIMITED - no limit (default)
   + If the size metadata does not fit into the limit, H5Dread will be carried out in multiple rounds, and the performance can degrade significantly.
   + The size must be enough to contain the largest metadata section in the file, or H5Dread will return an error.
     + A metadata section is the metadata written by one process in a file (open to close) session.
+  + Syntax
+    + H5Pset_idx_buffer_size (plist, size)
+      + IN plist ID of the dataset transfer property list to attach the setting
+      + IN size maximum amount of memory in bytes allowed to use on metadata indexing
+        + Use LOG_VOL_BSIZE_UNLIMITED to indicate no limit (default)
-  + Signature
+  + C binding
     ```
         herr_t H5Pset_idx_buffer_size (hid_t plist, size_t size);
+    ```
+* H5Pget_idx_buffer_size
+  + Get the amount of memory the log-based VOL can use to cache metadata for handling read requests
+  + If the size metadata does not fit into the limit, H5Dread will be carried out in multiple rounds, and the performance can degrade significantly.
+  + The size must be enough to contain the largest metadata section in the file, or H5Dread will return an error.
+    + A metadata section is the metadata written by one process in a file (open to close) session.
+  + Syntax
+    + H5Pset_idx_buffer_size (plist, size)
+      + IN plist ID of the dataset transfer property list to retrieve the setting
+      + OUT size maximum amount of memory in bytes allowed to use on metadata indexing
+        + LOG_VOL_BSIZE_UNLIMITED indicates no limit
+  + C binding
+    ```
         herr_t H5Pget_idx_buffer_size (hid_t plist, ssize_t *size);
     ```
 ### Misc
 * H5VL_log_register
   + Register the log-based VOL and return its ID
   + The returned ID must be closed by calling H5VLclose
+  + Syntax
+    + H5VL_log_register ()
-  + Signature
+  + C binding
     ```
         hid_t H5VL_log_register (void);
     ```